Adverse Weather Policy

 Shaded Routes & Safe Transport

-Walks take place in shaded or wooded areas wherever possible, and pavement temperatures are checked to protect paws.
-Dogs travel in a climate-controlled van to stay cool and comfortable in transit.
+Walks take place in shaded or wooded countryside locations wherever possible.
+Pavement temperatures are checked where relevant to protect paws.

 Alternative Visits

-Group Walk Changes
+Group Walk Adjustments

 Water & Recovery